Heysham Refinery: Heysham refinery

 From 1948 Heysham oil refinery was owned by Royal Dutch-Shell which operated as Shell Refining Company.
 The original refinery plant was converted to process crude oil, with the addition of three distillation units.
+Each unit had a capacity of 2000 tons per day.
 The capacity of the refinery was around two million tons per year of crude oil throughout its operational life, see table.

 Initially the capacity of Heysham refinery was comparable to other Shell Oil refineries built in the immediate post-war period such as Stanlow (1.2 million tonnes per year in 1950) and Shell Haven (2.0 million tonnes per year in 1950).
 However, these other refineries were further developed in subsequent years: by 1960 Stanlow had increased to 5.25 million tonnes per year, and Shell Haven to 8.05 million tonnes per year, whereas the capacity of Heysham remained unchanged.

 Upon assuming ownership Shell decommissioned the iso-octane plants, however the dehydrogenation plant was converted to catalytic desulfurisation to treat Iraqi gasoline.
 The catalytic treating reactor had a capacity of 570 tons/day and operated at 42 psi, 495 °C at the inlet and 22 psi, 555 °C at the outlet.
 The revamping of the original plant was completed by November 1948.

 The tank farm also needed extensive reconfiguration.
 During the war gasoline had left by road, rail and sea.
 But given the peace-time conditions, the greater throughput (4,500 tons /day compared to 1,500 tons/d during the war), and the remote location of Heysham the distribution of gasoline, gas oil and fuel oil by road and rail was only marginally economic.
 Bulk sea transportation had an economic advantage but there was only a single handling berth at Heysham harbour.
 Gasoline loading facilities for road and rail had been part of the original plant and were used for the new plant.
 Gas oil was distributed by sea.
 Fuel oil was exported by rail from two 5,000 ton storage tanks.
 The run-down line from the tanks to the rail loading gantry was 3,700 ft long (1,128 m).
 To prevent solidification in cold weather a second line allowed fuel oil to be circulated back to the heated storage tanks.

 The refinery was initially supplied with crude oil from 18,000 ton tankers offloaded at Heysham Harbour.
 In 1966 a pipeline was commissioned from Shell's Tranmere crude oil import terminal to the refinery.
 The pipeline was 70 miles (112.7 km) long and 30 cm in diameter and had a capacity of two million tons per year.

 In 1969 Shell-BP opened a bulk liquid distribution centre at Haydock, Lancashire.
 This was supplied with light oils via a 41.6 km pipeline from Stanlow refinery; heavy oils were delivered by two trains per day from Stanlow, and three daily trains from Heysham.
+The refinery processed mainly North African, Venezuelan and Middle Eastern crudes.